Bloomberg-Beta/Manual/1 - Manual.md

 ### “Flag”
 In some cases, we only seek to put a small amount of money to work (for example, in rounds where the founder is fortunate to have many investors who want to support the company, or it is a later-stage company), and it is unlikely we will invest more.
 In these cases, our support is as much symbolic as it is financial -- we want to be part of something, even though we know it is unlikely to be an investment that is meaningful to our fund financially.
 A typical check for these investments might be $50K.
 While these investments have access to all the services we offer our portfolio, given our lower ownership stake we’re less able to pay proactive attention to these companies and we want to set clear expectations up front about what kinds of startups the founder will likely consider competitive.

-## How we support our companies
+## How we support founders

-We aspire to be the most useful investors per minute spent with us.
-We want our founders to feel they would want to work with us even if we weren't investors offering them money.
+The founders we back are our customers.
+We aspire to be the most useful investors per minute spent with us, and per dollar on the cap table.
+We want founders to want to work with us even if we weren't investors offering them money.
 (Though, for us to be willing to advise, we'd need the same level of conviction that we have when we're willing to invest.)

 We want to work with startups the way they work, not the way that big companies or traditional investors work.
 We prefer to take the formality out of the investor-founder relationship.
 Instead of requesting board seats and scheduling formulaic calls, we share with founders and encourage them to reach out to us when we can help.
 Consider us “on speed dial.”
 We try to cut waste out of the process; starting a company is hard enough.
+If you want regular check-ins, sure.

 Our team works closely together -- we speak often and love helping each other, and we each know the full portfolio -- so every portfolio company has access to every member of our team.
-We think this is different to some other venture firms we’ve met -- a “no dysfunction” partner.
+We think this is different to some other venture firms we’ve met -- we try to be a “no dysfunction” partner to you.

 ### Areas where we tend to be most useful

 While we’re happy to help companies across the full range of early-stage company questions -- recruiting, fundraising (should I take more money or call it a day?), services (who do I use for HR?) -- we concentrate on the range of skills loosely called “going to market.”
+Our focus on the future of work means that we may know your market well, or your business model.

-To us, that includes finding product-market fit, pricing, segmenting your market, sequencing your approaches to potential users or customers, understanding when to review and when to ignore the competition, using the various organic marketing tools, paid marketing, press, partnerships, planning to raise more capital, and just the overall understanding of the importance of communicating who you are and why you are.
-We find we have many views here that are surprising to startups.
+To us, going to market includes finding product-market fit, pricing, segmenting your market, sequencing your approaches to potential users or customers, understanding when to review and when to ignore the competition, using the various organic marketing tools, paid marketing, press, partnerships, planning to raise more capital, and just the overall understanding of the importance of communicating who you are and why you are.
+We have many views here that startups find surprising.

+We bridge multiple professional worlds -- technical, financial, corporate, philanthropic, political, social, and otherwise.
+We try to bring founders across those bridges early and often.

 We have presence in both San Francisco and New York.
 We've found that SF-based founders appreciate introductions to customers in New York -- we can open that door.
 We make a concerted effort to help the transition from “west to east” and “east to west.”

 We don’t care about face time -- you won’t get a “hey let’s have coffee just to catch up” every two weeks.
 We do spring into action when we see the Bat Signal.
-We adjust the intensity of how often we’re in touch with a company based on what we believe would be useful to them -- and we take feedback from companies on what they want.
+We take feedback from companies on what they want.
 Some of our companies have asked us to do monthly, or even weekly, meetings with them, others “go into hiding” while working on their product -- we’re good either way.

-Because we may be creating our own products, we are current on tactical trends and know them firsthand.
-We don’t believe that investors and founders are fundamentally different -- we may face different risks and questions, but we’re all just trying to spark something great in this big wide world.
+Because we sometimes create our own products, we stay current on tactical trends and may know them firsthand.
+We believe founders have as much wisdom as investors (or more) -- we’re all just trying to spark something great in this big wide world.

-One thing many founders don’t realize is how little direct control their investors ultimately have -- we can’t demand certain information from you unless it’s specifically written into our agreements (where we often ask only for general financial information), we won’t make you hire or fire anyone -- we work with you based on mutual trust.
+One thing many founders don’t realize is how little direct control their investors ultimately have -- we can’t demand certain information from you unless it’s specifically written into our agreements (where we often ask only for general financial information), we won’t be able to make you hire or fire anyone -- we work with you based on mutual trust.

-### How we like to work with you
+### How we like to communicate with you

 It varies.
-There are some cases where most of our communication with a company is by email and chat, others where we do a regularly-scheduled call, others where we meet in person from time to time -- it just depends on what the founder wants.
-At minimum, we generally like to know the number one thing we can help a company with at a given time and focus on that.
+In some cases most of our communication is by email and chat, others where we do a regularly-scheduled call, others where we meet in person from time to time -- it just depends on what the founder wants.
+At minimum, we generally like to know the number one thing we can help a company with at a given time so we can focus on that.

-We appreciate getting regular investment updates (e.g., a monthly email) from our companies, since it creates a background of good understanding that helps us help you.
-In practice, about two-thirds of our portfolio companies are in this habit.
+We appreciate getting regular investment updates (e.g., a monthly email) from companies we back, since it creates a background of good understanding that helps us help you.
+In practice, about two-thirds of companies we back are in this habit.

 What makes a good written update for investors?
 * The one key operational metric you believe tells the story of where you are, and how that metric changed since last time you communicated it (and relative to your expectations)